-2.1 All Members and Fellows of FPH, including Honorary Members and Fellows, must participate in the CPD scheme unless they are exempt, to remain in good standing with FPH.
+All members of FPH must participate in the CPD scheme, unless they are subject to special agreed circumstances, to remain in good standing with FPH.

-2.2 Participants must have a new Personal Development Plan (PDP) each year, preferably developed as a result of professional appraisal.
+Participants must have a current Personal Development Plan (PDP), developed as a result of professional appraisal or annual review.
+See Appendix 3 for more information.

-2.3 Participants must undertake at least 50 credits of CPD each year, at least 25 of which must be linked to their PDP.
+Specialists taking part in Faculty CPD must undertake at least 50 credits of CPD each year, at least 25 of which must be linked to their PDP.
+Practitioners must ensure they undertake a minimum of 15 CPD credits per year, at least 7 of which must be linked to their PDP.

-2.4 All credits claimed must be supported by a reflective note.
-A maximum of 5 credits may be claimed in any one reflective note and a minimum of 40 credits must be supported by a reflective note that is assessed to be 'satisfactory' or 'good'.
+All credits claimed must be supported by a reflective note.
+A maximum of 5 credits may be claimed in any one reflective note and a minimum of 40 credits must be supported by a reflective note that is assessed to be 'satisfactory' or 'good' for specialist CPD.
+For practitioners, a minimum of ten credits must be supported by a reflective note that is assessed to be 'satisfactory' or 'good'.

-2.5 It is the responsibility of individuals to ensure they meet the requirements of the CPD Policy.
+It is the responsibility of individuals to meet the requirements of the CPD Policy.